 If you find that most of your costs are related to prescription drugs that you take at home, know that available Medigap plans don’t provide coverage for these.
 Whether or not you choose to go with a Medigap plan, you should consider a Part D plan to help cover prescription drug costs.

 How Can I Compare Medigap Premium Costs Versus Savings?

 Ultimately, an important consideration you must make is whether you’ll be saving more with a Medicare Supplement plan than you would be spending in premiums over the years.
 With a Medigap plan, you must pay a monthly premium in addition to your Part B premium (and Part A premium, if applicable).

 This monthly cost is what makes many people hesitate to enroll in Medigap plans.
 However, if you’ve analyzed your future savings, you’ll know if it makes sense to pay the monthly premium.

 To find the right Medigap plan for you, determine what coverage makes sense for your needs and what you’re willing to pay each month.
 Usually, plans offering more coverage come with higher monthly premiums.
 There are additional factors that impact the prices, including your location.
 It’s also possible that not all plans are available in your area.

 If you don’t need the full range of coverage that the more expensive plans offer, you can find a happy medium.
 The best way to do this is to know what each Medigap plan covers and choose the one that fills in the gaps for which you most need coverage.

-How to Start Saving with a Medicare Supplement Plan
+How to Save Money with a Medicare Supplement Plan